 Innovations in the financial industry ultimately have to serve the people using it.
 We can no longer simply leave a third of humanity unserved and unconnected.
-So, we need to not only think about how FinTech benefits the people in developed countries who already have accounts and smartphones, we also have to think about the 2 billion people who lack access to the global financial system, and how we can help improve their lives.
+So, we need to not only think about how FinTech benefits the people in developed countries who already have accounts and smartphones, but we also have to think about the 2 billion people who lack access to the global financial system, and how we can help improve their lives.

-Bill and Melinda Gates Foundation – Financial inclusion and Social Enterprise;
+Bill and Melinda Gates Foundation – Financial Inclusion and Social Enterprise;

 Can you tell us about your role in the Foundation?

 I am the Deputy Director of the Gates Foundation’s Financial Services for the Poor team, which manages a number of diverse projects dedicated to bringing digital financial services to everyone around the world.
 I currently lead the Level One Project, which is our initiative to create inclusive, inter-operable digital economies in every country.
 The central theme is the creation of a national payments infrastructure that connects the existing financial system to a new digital payment platform, ultimately fostering the higher use of both systems and increasing the levels of financial inclusion (the “level” and “one” in the name reflect the level playing field brought by one infrastructure connecting all the providers).

 I believe this can happen in a relatively short time frame – thus the “project” in the name.
 Once complete, such infrastructures will enable financial services providers (incumbent or new) to focus on issues such as engaging customers and providing added-value services.